-Chinese hackers targeted U.S. firms, government after trade mission: researchers
+Chinese hackers targeted U.S. firms, govt after trade mission: researchers

 China’s Defense Ministry did not respond to a request for comment.

-Recorded Future gave a copy of its report to law enforcement.
+Recorded Future gave a copy of its report to U.S. law enforcement agencies.
 The FBI declined to comment.

 It is unclear whether the targeted systems were compromised, but the highly focused, extensive and peculiar scanning activity indicates a “serious interest” in hacking them, said Priscilla Moriuchi, director of strategic threat development at Recorded Future and former head of the National Security Agency’s East Asia and Pacific cyber threats office.